Kicer86/cpp_restapi/README.md

 Qt6/5, Curl and cpp-httplib.

 # Submodules

-This repository has submodules which are not necessary to build and use this project.<br>
+This repository comes with submodules which are not necessary to build and use this project.<br>
-You may need them if you want to build unit tests (`CppRestAPI_Tests` cmake varible set to `TRUE`).

-Another submodule is `vcpkg` which can simplify build by providing required dependencies.<br>
+As of now the only submodule is `vcpkg` which can simplify build by providing required dependencies.<br>
 Please mind that vcpkg uses **telemetry**.<br>
 Visit https://learn.microsoft.com/vcpkg/about/privacy for more details.